-Among various BSS techniques, we choose to use affine NMF (non-negative matrix factorization) with sparsity constraint [40, 41].
-NMF was introduced as a low-rank factorization technique and utilized in unsupervised learning of hidden features [42-44].
-Note that the goal of our proposed NMF-based approach is not to group servers in such a way that matches exactly with the actual physical layout; instead, it is to mitigate the "near-far" effect, which would otherwise be more significant and lead to a bad timing accuracy for power attacks when viewing all the benign servers as a single source.
+Among various BSS techniques, we choose to use affine NMF (non-negative matrix factorization) with sparsity constraint [39, 40].
+NMF was introduced as a low-rank factorization technique and utilized in unsupervised learning of hidden features [41-43].
+In our context, it groups together multiple noise energy signals as a single consolidated source, within which noise sources tend to have correlated noise energy and near-far effects are generally less significant.
 In Appendix G, we explain in detail how NMF works and why it achieves a good timing accuracy for power attacks.